derekmcloughlin/derekmcloughlin.github.io/_drafts/Haskell-Dice-Of-Doom-Part-3.md

 245, which is the number of unique nodes in the DAG.
 This compares to 26359321, the size of the tree, for the non-memoised function.

+**NOTE** It's important to note that the type of memoisation presented here is slightly different to what you'd expect if you were memoising functions in Python or Ruby.
+In the Haskell memoisation code above, the memoisation only works within recursive calls to the same function.
+It doesn't work across non-recursive calls.
+So if you're in GHCI and you do the following:

+{% highlight text %}
+ghci> treeSize $ mkTree 0
+26359321
+ghci> treeSize $ mkTree 0
+26359321
+{% endhighlight %}

+Then the second call to `mkTree` isn't "cached" in any way - it goes through exactly the same process of trying to memoise recursive calls to itself starting off with an empty map.

 ### Applying Memoisation to the Game Tree

+#### Fixing a Design Flaw

 We can use this same memoisation technique for constructing the game tree.
 However, we have a flaw in the way we designed the tree, and this